AaronDrinkwater/AaronDrinkwater.github.io/_projects/2017-07-19-awesomesauce.markdown

 - asge_01.png
 - asge_02.png
 tagged: C++, Engines, Development
-client: Wonder Corp.
 website: https://github.com/HuxyUK/AwesomeSauceGE
 ---
 #### Awesome Sauce Game Engine
-Developed in response to students needs, a small framework built upon modern C++ was created modelled in the XNA style.
-It's design is to afford accessible game development, but restrict the level of hand-holding required.
+Developed in response to students needs, a small framework built upon modern C++ was created modelled in the XNA mould.
+It is designed to afford accessible game development, but restrict the level of hand-holding required.
 At current, it supports only 2D and does not provide advanced technologies such as networking or controller input.

 #### Foundations
 ASGE is built upon the following technologies